apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut-title-style.md

 For this example, we created artwork for a title page using [LibreOffice Writer](https://www.libreoffice.org/){:target="_blank"}.
 Our background [artwork](supplied/LMI_cover.pdf){:target="_blank"} was exported from LibreWriter in PDF/A format.
+The source file is available on [github](https://github.com/apmp-dxfg/pdfa3-documents/tree/main/artwork){:target="_blank"}.

 ### Page Style
-Here is a complete LaTeX file that places details about a calibration report over background artwork is shown below.
+A complete LaTeX file that places details about a calibration report over background artwork is shown below.
+The source file and PDF artwork are available on [github](https://github.com/apmp-dxfg/pdfa3-documents/tree/main/LMI-title-dev){:target="_blank"}.

-We explain the different parts of this code underneath.
+We explain the different parts of this code below.

 Note, `\maketitlepage` is the only command in the body of this LaTeX document.
-Everything hat comes before `\begin{document}` in a LaTeX file is called the 'preamble'.
+Everything that comes before `\begin{document}` in a LaTeX file is called the 'preamble'.
 This is where commands and macros are defined, and public LaTeX packages are imported that provide particular functions and features.
 The preamble of our file is where the appearance of the title page is configured.

 {% highlight latex %}